Jamie Pace

 Jamie Pace MacDonald (born 1 January 1977) is a retired professional footballer who played as a midfielder.
-Born in England, he represented the Malta national team at international level.
+Born in England, he played for the Malta national team at international level.

 Club career

 Pace joined Marsaxlokk in 2005 from Valletta, during his time in Malta he has also played for Sliema Wanderers and Pietà Hotspurs.
 He played with various clubs in London before coming to Malta including 1997–98 with Barton Rovers making 51 appearances and scoring 21 goals, Tooting & Mitcham during 1999–2001.
 Pace had his first trial with Crystal Palace at the age of 17.